 Time to smell the coffee General Raheel Sharif

 Jasbir Sarai The terrorist attack on Pakistan’s air base in Peshawar has made the already critical political situation in the country even more tenuous and shaky.
 The buzz of a military coup is gaining momentum.
 The Pakistan army has a preoccupation with India that far exceeds any sensitivity towards the deplorable economic and social situation in the country.
-One common … [Read more...] about Time to smell the coffee General Raheel Sharif
+One common f … [Read more...] about Time to smell the coffee General Raheel Sharif

 Pakistan’s unabated belligerence towards India